kostym/documentation/README.md

 ### How?

-By standardizing how to structure code into components from the front-end down to the backend, based on the reliable and well tested styling solution [Suit](https://github.com/suitcss/suit), we achieve code that is modular, maintainable and in some cases even reusable in other projects.
+By standardizing how to structure code into components from the front-end down to the backend, based on the reliable and well tested styling solution [Suit](https://github.com/suitcss/suit), we achieve code that is modular, maintainable, and in some cases even reusable in other projects.

 ### What?